Good Practice Teaching Standards

 - Welcome announcements are used to engage students. (e.g., Announcements)

-- Regular, timely course engagement, faculty feedback, and communication with students is demonstrated. (e.g., Announcements, Email, Discussion Board, Live Chat)
+- Regular, timely course engagement, faculty feedback, and communication with students is demonstrated. (e.g., Announcements, Email, Discussion Board, LIVE Blackboard Collaborate Sessions)

 - Discussion board participation by faculty and students is integrated. (e.g., Discussion Board)

-- Faculty is available to students electronically and in person. (e.g., Online Office Hours, Discussion Board, Live Chat, Email)
+- Faculty is available to students electronically and in person. (e.g., Online Office Hours/LIVE Blackboard Collaborate Sessions, Discussion Board, Email)

 - A positive online climate and course tone is maintained. (e.g., Discussion Board, Announcements)